- WiFi Standards and Speeds

 If you want to access the internet wherever you are, then you can leverage internet USB sticks which are considered an affordable and flexible means of connecting to the internet.
 These sticks require a Sim card to work properly, which can either be under a postpaid or a prepaid plan.
 The latter proves to be more advantageous for those with infrequent or varying usage.
 Some of the greatest providers of the cheapest internet sticks include Belong and TPG, as well as Tangerine, offering plans in the standard plus speed, basic speed, as well as standard speed respectively.

 WiFi Plans without Contract

-WiFi plans without contract prove to be beneficial for users who prefer not to be locked down because they tend to move around.
+WiFi plans without contracts prove to be beneficial for users who prefer not to be locked down because they tend to move around.
 These plans are usually renewed every month, giving you the freedom to change providers without any exit fees.
 Some of the best WiFi plans without a contract are offered by Aussie Broadband under the standard speed tier where you get to enjoy up to 500GB of data per month.
 Tangerine also offers a month-to-month contract but in the standard plus speed tier.
-For only a $54.90 internet fee a month, you already get to enjoy unlimited data with this plan.
+You will also get to enjoy unlimited data with this plan.